olmallet81/URT/README.md

 ## URT for R
 URT can be called from R. The Rcpp wrapper has been written with the C++ linear algebra library Armadillo using the R package RcppArmadillo.

-To get URT working under R I recommend building an R package from URT C++ source files.
-The R package called RcppURT is already prepared under ./URT/R/RcppURT.
-All URT headers have been placed into the include directory and all C++ source files in to the src directory.
-Adjust the Makevars file in the src directory if you want to compile Armadillo with link to Intel MKL or with link to OpenBLAS.
-Use the static version of these libraries not the dynamic ones to build the R package RcppURT.

-To build the RcppURT package run under ./URT/R the following command: *R CMD build RcppURT*.

-Once the package is built, install it with root rights with the following command: *R CMD INSTALL --no-lock RcppURT_1.0.tar.gz*.

-Before running the examples below make sure to have run ./URT/examples/example1.cpp (to write random data to CSV files, the same that were used for C++ examples).

-You are now ready to run ./URT/R/example1.R:

-RcppURT contains 2 different wrappers for URT C++ classes.

-The first wrapper has been written using R6 classes, and behaves the same way as under C++.
+The first wrapper as shown in ./URT/R/example1.R has been written using R6 classes, and behaves the same way as under C++.
 As for the Python wrapper, URT C++ classes name followed by *_d* are for double precision and followed by *_f* are for single precision (example: *OLS_d* and *OLS_f* for C++ class *OLS*).
 However, as R real variables are double precision by default the difference in term of performance between double precision classes and single precision classes will be smaller than under C++ or under Python.

-The second wrapper has been written as Rcpp functions of the C++ classes as the performance of the first one is pretty poor because of wrapping with R6 classes.
+The second wrapper as shown ./URT/R/example2.R has been written as Rcpp functions of the C++ classes as the performance of the first one is pretty poor because of wrapping with R6 classes.
 These functions offer better performance but less flexibility.
 These function's names are:

 - *OLSreg_d()* and *OLSreg_f()* for OLS regression
 - *ADFtest_d()* and *ADFtest_f()* for the Augmented Dickey-Fuller test